ibm-cloud-architecture/refarch-asset-analytics/asset-dashboard-bff/README.md

 The RestController for the assets is providing the classical CRUD verbs for a RESTful service.
 See class AssetController.

 The most interesting part is to be able to push new asset when assets are identified from the datasource.
+For that we will use WebFlux.

 @@@@ to continue
 We also support continuous build with Google tool: "skaffold"